Solway Firth: History

-On 9 March 1876, a 79-ton French Lugger, the St. Pierre, was stranded - and finally declared lost - on Blackshaw Bank, an ill-defined feature which extends for a considerable distance on both sides of the channel of the River Nith.
+On 9 March 1876, a 79-ton French lugger St. Pierre, was stranded - and finally declared lost - on Blackshaw Bank, an ill-defined feature which extends for a considerable distance on both sides of the channel of the River Nith.

 Between 1869 and 1921, the estuary was crossed by the Solway Junction Railway on a 1780 m (5850 ft) iron viaduct.
 The line was built to carry iron ore from the Whitehaven area to Lanarkshire and was financed and operated by the Caledonian Railway of Scotland.
 After the railway, which was not a financial success, ceased operating in 1921, the railway bridge became a popular footpath, enabling residents of Scotland to easily cross into England, where alcoholic drink was legally available seven days a week.
 (Scotland was dry on Sundays at the time.)
 The viaduct was demolished between 1931 and 1933.

-Hazards
+Margaret Wilson was a Scottish Covenanter who was executed by drowning in the Solway Firth in 1685.
+She was tied to a stake in the water and left to drown with the incoming tide.
+Margaret Wilson lived during a time of great turmoil in Scotland, with the Covenanter movement opposing the episcopalian governance of the Church of Scotland.
+The Covenanters sought to maintain their Presbyterian faith and resist the authority of the monarch.